dupriezt/EventGenerator/README.md

 ## Requirements
 The class using this trait needs to:
-- define the #initializeDeclareGeneratedEvents method to declare the names of all the events it can generate
+- define the #initializeDeclareGeneratedEvents method to declare the names of all the events objects of this class can generate.
+To declare an event: `self declareGeneratedEvent: anEventName`, where `anEventName` is a symbol.
 - call the  `self initializeDeclareGeneratedEvents` in its own #intialization method

 ## Subscribing